jmanuoz/Measuring-controversy-in-Social-Networks-through-NLP/README.md

   ## Usage

-- `create_graph.R` download data by a hashtag or key word, creates the retweet graph and save enviroment
+- `create_graph.R` downloads data by a hashtag or key word, creates the retweet graph and save enviroment
 - Bash file `calculate` recieves as parameter the name of the saved enviroment and do the following steps:
   - Create training and test files for Fasttext (or BERT)
   - Train Fasttext model